 I want you to be the first to have access to my upcoming book, “Uniquely You,” available for pre-order now.
 Here’s your look at the second chapter…

-Part I of II: A Priceless Gift
+Part I: A Priceless Gift

 Crack, crack, crack, came a knock on the door of my childhood house.
 No one would have guessed its impact on that Christmas morning.

 As usual, nobody answered the door.
 Unexpected knocks never meant anything good in our house.
 Usually, it indicated bill collectors, like the man who repossessed an accordion that my mom had bought for my brother and me.
 This day, however, I snuck to the window and watched as three strange men left a banana box on our porch.
 These men didn’t know us.
 They came from a church we did not attend.